What is muso?

 The user interface should be inherently familiar to all users - because it is designed to look and feel like a web browser.
 In fact, while muso is installed as a rich client application, the main browser content area is fully based on web technology (and will even embed appropriate internet content provided by web services).

-We've included some screen snippets in this page to whet your appetite, but to fully appreciate all the features that muso provides we encourage you to download it and trial it (fully functional) for one month.
+We've included some screen snippets in this page to whet your appetite, but to fully appreciate all the features that muso provides we encourage you to download it and trial it (fully functional) for 3 months.
 If after that you'd like to licence it, here are the licencing options:

 - Annual single-seat licence : 7 EUROS (restricted to one year's use on a single computer)

 - Full multi-seat licence : 20 EUROS (unrestricted by date, multiple licence keys can be issued for several computers owned by the purchaser).
 NB.
 This is intended for home use only - if required for an office or corporation annual licences must be purchased for each computer.